 \subsection{Relation between Nielsen complexity and entanglement: binding complexity}

 The penalty factors in the definition of Nielsen's complexity can be attributed to the relative difficulty of applying certain generators.
-A particularly interesting choice, where analytic results can be obtained, is the case in which our system is split into subsystems, and the penalty factors associated with generators acting within a given subsystem are much smaller than those of generators acting between multiple subsystems.
+An interesting choice where analytic results can be obtained is the case in which our system is split into parts, and the penalty factors associated with generators acting within a given subsystem are much smaller than those of generators acting between multiple subsystems.
 This setting serves as a model to describe distributed quantum computing, where a large computer is divided into small quantum computers (called \textit{nodes}).
 The operations between nodes, which are possibly located far away from each other, require significantly more resources than operations within each subsystem.

 The limiting case, where only operations acting between subsystems have non-vanishing cost, was referred to as \textit{binding complexity} in \cite{Balasubramanian:2018hsu}.
-There, the authors suggested that this notion quantifies the difficulty of distributing entanglement among multiple parties.
+There, the authors suggested that binding complexity quantifies the difficulty of distributing entanglement among multiple parties.
 The authors of Ref.~\cite{Balasubramanian:2018hsu} further suggested that the notion of binding complexity could serve as a measure for the robustness of entanglement.
 Here, one typically has in mind the $n$-party (with $n \geq 2$) generalizations of the W and GHZ states.
 The GHZ state is separable upon tracing out any subset of the parties, but the W state is not.
 In this sense, W states possess more robust entanglement.
-It was argued in \cite{Balasubramanian:2018hsu} that the binding complexity should scale as $O(n)$ for GHZ states, and as $O(n^2)$ for $W$ states.
+The authors of \cite{Balasubramanian:2018hsu} argued that the binding complexity should scale as $\mathcal{O}(n)$ for GHZ states, and as $\mathcal{O}(n^2)$ for $W$ states.
 The paper also presented results for the binding complexity of Gaussian states of free QFT.
-As we review next, one can get exact results for the binding complexity of spin chains in Nielsen's framework when the cost of generators acting within each subsystem is small enough~\cite{Baiguera:2023bhm}.
-As a bi-product, it was discovered that cost functions satisfying this property relate Nielsen's complexity to the R\'enyi min-entropy in a precise way.
-Moreover, the above cost functions are bounded by the maximal rate of change of a state's entanglement entropy.
+As we review next, we can get exact results for the binding complexity of spin chains in Nielsen's framework when the cost of generators acting within each subsystem is small enough~\cite{Baiguera:2023bhm}.
+It turns out that cost functions satisfying this property relate Nielsen's complexity to the R\'enyi min-entropy in a precise way.
+Moreover, the above cost functions are bounded by the entanglement entropy of a state over a subregion~\cite{eisert2021entangling,Baiguera:2023bhm}.